paspao/paspaola.it/_posts/2019-09-16-Microservices-architecture-an-implementation-of-Saga-pattern.md

 This is the big picture of the architecture, the *API Gateway* is [Kong](https://konghq.com/kong), the *Messaging Service* [Kafka](https://kafka.apache.org/) and the *Database per Service* [MongoDB](https://www.mongodb.com/).
 The project is [here](https://github.com/paspao/McPaspaoTakeAway) on Github.

 Each Microservice is implemented following the *Hexagonal* architecture style: the core logic is embedded inside a hexagon, and the edges of the hexagon are considered the input and output.
-The aim is layering the objects in a way that isolates your core logic from outside elements: the core logic is at the center of the picture and all the other elements are considered like integration points (DB, API, Messaging).
-We talk of *inbound adapters* that handle requests from the outside by invoking the business logic and of *outbound adapters* that are invoked by the business logic (inboking external applications).
-A *port* defines a set of operations and is how the business logic interacts with what's outside of it.
+The aim is to layer the objects in a way that isolates your core logic from outside elements: the core logic is at the center of the picture and all the other elements are considered as integration points (DB, API, Messaging).
+We talk about *inbound adapters* that handle requests from the outside by invoking the business logic and about *outbound adapters* that are invoked by the business logic (to invoke external applications).
+A *port* defines a set of operations that is how the business logic interacts with what's outside of it.

 ![Hexagonal](/assets/images/Heaxagonal.png)